-Menu Item Description Integrated RAID Allows you to enable or disable the integrated RAID controller.
-By default, the Integrated RAID Controller Controller option is set to Enabled.
-User Accessible Allows you enable or disable the user accessible USB ports.
-Selecting Only Back Ports On disables the front USB Ports USB ports and selecting All Ports Off disables both front and back USB ports.
-By default, the User Accessible USB Ports option is set to All Ports On.
+Menu Item Description Integrated RAID Controller Allows you to enable or disable the integrated RAID controller.
+By default, the Integrated RAID Controller option is set to Enabled .
+User Accessible USB Ports Allows you enable or disable the user accessible USB ports.
+Selecting Only Back Ports On disables the front USB ports and selecting All Ports Off disables both front and back USB ports.
+By default, the User Accessible USB Ports option is set to All Ports On .
 Internal USB Port Allows you to enable or disable the internal USB port.
-By default, the Internal USB Port option is set to On.
-Internal SD Card Enables or disables the system's internal SD card port.
-By default, the Internal SD Card Port option is set to On.
-Port (i) NOTE: This option is displayed only if IDSDM is installed on the system board.
-Internal SD Card If set to Mirror mode, data is written on both SD cards.
-If any one of the SD card fails, data is written to the active SD card.
-Data from this card is copied to the replacement SD card at the next boot.
-By default, Internal SD Card Redundancy option is set to Mirror.
+By default, the Internal USB Port option is set to On .
+Internal SD Card Port Enables or disables the system's internal SD card port.
+By default, the Internal SD Card Port option is set to On .